 - Candidates are advised to submit cases shortly after beginning and throughout the programme.
 They should not submit all cases at the end of the programme. - ESAVS cannot guarantee the evaluation of more than 3 case reports per semester.
-To ensure an evaluation in a specific semester, reports should be submitted no later than 8 weeks prior to the end of the semester (please see "Important dates" on the ESAVS website).
+To ensure an evaluation in a specific semester, reports should be submitted no later than the given deadline for the respective semester (please see Important Dates on the ESAVS website).